-Nielsen has released its latest National Readership Survey to reveal New Zealand's top 10 magazines according to readership.
-And while AA Directions remains well ahead of its competitors, New Zealand Geographic's digital drive has grown its print readership enough to see it make the list for the first time.
+Nielsen has released its latest National Readership Survey to reveal New Zealand’s top 10 magazines according to readership.
+And while AA Directions remains well ahead of its competitors, NZ Geographic’s digital drive has grown its print readership enough to see it make the list for the first time.

 There’s a changing of the guard at Kowhai Media as long-time editor of New Zealand Geographic James Frankham steps down and deputy editor Rebekah White takes over.
 Note: Frankham will remain at New Zealand Geographic as publisher and photo editor.

 Post.
 Click.
 Share.
 Repeat.
 At a time when filling the digital pipes with ‘content’ – no matter the quality – seems to be the go-to strategy for many brands and publishers, Damien Venuto looks at whether there’s a reaction against too much information from enlightened marketers and agencies and more value being placed on the skills that are required to craft high-quality media.